TariqAHassan/S4Torch/README.md

 Notes:

-   * This experiment uses the absolute value of the CWT (with a morlet wavelet) as the input representation.
+   * This experiment uses the magnitude of the CWT (with a morlet wavelet) as the input representation.
 This produces a (rather substantial) 15%+ increase in performance.

 ## Components